Drive sales on autopilot with ecommerce-focused features

 WordPress user rating: 4.6/5

-The Newsletter Plugin focuses on core email functionality — collecting subscribers, sending campaigns, and tracking results without unnecessary features.
+Newsletter is a strong WordPress newsletter plugin choice for keeping things focused.
+It covers core email functionality, such as collecting subscribers, sending campaigns, and tracking results, without unnecessary features.

-You build forms with shortcodes and widgets, import existing subscribers, and send HTML emails with click tracking.
-The plugin integrates with any SMTP service and includes popup forms, double opt-in, and GDPR compliance in the free version.
+You can build forms with shortcodes and widgets, import existing subscribers, and send HTML emails with click tracking.
+The plugin integrates with any SMTP service and includes WordPress popup forms, double opt-in, and GDPR compliance, all in the free version.

 Why choose it?

-Newsletter suits you if you need to send emails to subscribers without learning a new platform.
+This WordPress email marketing plugin is for you if you need to send emails without a steep learning curve.
 You want something that works immediately with minimal configuration.

 Features

-Free addons extend functionality without touching the core WordPress plugin — WP Registration syncs user signups, Archive creates a newsletter history page, and Locked Content gates premium posts behind subscriptions.
+Free addons extend functionality without touching the core plugin.
+WP Registration syncs user signups, Archive creates a newsletter history page, and Locked Content gates premium posts behind subscriptions.

-List segmentation uses simple logic (all in, at least one, not in) combined with custom fields you create for future email targeting.
+List segmentation uses simple logic combined with custom fields for targeted email.
 Delivery speed control prevents server overload by throttling sends based on your hosting limits.

 One-click unsubscribe links comply with Google and Yahoo requirements automatically.
 The REST API opens integration possibilities for developers needing custom solutions.